naomasabit/smart-contract-best-practices/README-ja.md

 ## Software Engineering Techniques

-As we discussed in the [General Philosophy](#general-philosophy) section, it is not enough to protect yourself against the known attacks.
+As we discussed in the [一般的な知識](#general-philosophy) section, it is not enough to protect yourself against the known attacks.
 Since the cost of failure on a blockchain can be very high, you must also adapt the way you write software, to account for that risk.

 The approach we advocate is to "prepare for failure".
 It is impossible to know in advance whether your code is secure.
 However, you can architect your contracts in a way that allows them to fail gracefully, and with minimal damage.
 This section presents a variety of techniques that will help you prepare for failure.